Tungsten Moon landscape

 TUNGSTEN MOON

-In 1988, NASA found a wormhole that led to a remote star with a single planet.
-A gas giant.
-Orbiting the planet was a single moon made of solid metal.
-A Tungsten Moon.
+In 1988, NASA found a wormhole that led to a remote star with a single gas giant planet.
+Orbiting the planet was a single moon made of solid metal: A Tungsten Moon.

 Demo Version